Abu Saeed Mubarak Makhzoomi: Biography

-Abu Saeed Mubarak Makhzoomi was born in Hankar (the land of his Murshid) on 12th Rajab 403 Hijri but spent most of his life in Makhzum, a small town in Baghdad.
+Abu Saeed Mubarak Makhzoomi was born in Hankar (the land of his Murshid) on 12th Rajab 403 Hijri (26 January 1013 A.D) but spent most of his life in Makhzum, a small town in Baghdad.
 He established Baab-ul-Azj, the famous madrasa of Baghdad whom he later handed over to his disciple and khalifah, Shaikh Abdul Qadir Jilani.
 Abu Saeed Mubarak Makhzoomi was also appointed as the chief justice but he preferred to renounce the worldly life.
 Thereafter he led his life as a mystic and devoted his time to the dhikr of Allah.
-He died on 11th Rabī’ al-Thānī 513 Hijri and was buried in Baab-ul-Azj, Baghdad.
+He died on 11th Rabī’ al-Thānī 513 Hijri (26 July 1119 A.D) and was buried in Baab-ul-Azj, Baghdad.

 Sufi tradition

 Abu Saeed Mubarak Makhzoomi was a renowned Imam of Fiqh in his era.
 He followed the Hanbali school of thought.
-He was the Murshid and most proficient spiritual guide of Shaikh Abdul Qadir jilani amongst teachers.
+He was the Murshid and most proficient spiritual guide of Shaikh Abdul Qadir Jilani amongst teachers.
 He often said:

 “I invested Shaikh Abdul Qadir Jilani with a robe khirqa and he invested me too with a robe.
 We attained blessings from each other.”